5 Reasons To Choose WAV Over MP3 and WMA

 Updated On

-The most used and popular audio file formats among the listeners and musicians would be .mp3, .wav, and .wma.
-A rigorous pursuit of satisfying the contemporary necessity of the world of music has given rise to many file formats of sound.
-This article explains why is a WAV file better than MP3 and WMA.
+The most used and popular audio file formats among listeners and musicians are .mp3, .wav, and .wma.
+A rigorous pursuit of satisfying the contemporary necessity of the world of music has given rise to many sound file formats.
+This article explains why you should choose WAV over MP3 and WMA.

-To give it a start, let’s try to understand what are the fundamentals of these file formats.
+To give it a start, let’s try to understand the fundamentals of these file formats.
 The three are among the most famous file formats.
-They have widely been adopted by millions of people to record and listen to music, upload music online, download your favorite music.
+Millions of people widely adopt them to record and listen to music, upload music online, and download their favorite music.
 A normal human might not even notice the difference in music while playing the files.
 But as a matter of fact, there is a huge difference.

-Before heading to know why WAV file formats are the better than other 2 audio file formats, lets us understand the audio formats.
-The Audio File Formats are majorly classified into two categories one is Lossy Audio Formats and the other one is Lossless Audio Formats.
+Before we discuss why WAV file formats are better than the other two audio file formats, let’s understand audio formats.
+Audio File Formats are mainly classified into two categories: lossy and Lossless.

 What are Lossy and Lossless Audio File Formats?

-Lossy File Formats are the audio formats that lose some of the data during the file transmission as they will be in the compressed form.
-However, they do not compress back to their original file size and some audio waves are lost during the process.
+Lossy File Formats are the audio formats that lose some of the data during the file transmission as they will be in compressed form.
+However, they do not compress back to their original file size, and the process loses some audio waves.

-Whereas Lossless Audio File Formats remain uncompressed even after the transmission and do not lose any data, therefore they’re preferred globally as the best file formats.
+Lossless audio file formats remain uncompressed even after transmission and do not lose data.
+Therefore, people globally prefer them as the best file formats.

-WAV file is one such audio file where the data quality remains intact and it becomes one of the major reasons to choose over MP3 or WMA.
+WAV file is one such audio file where the data quality remains intact, which is one of the major reasons to choose it over MP3 or WMA.

 What is a WAV file and When to use WAV files?

 WAV stands for Waveform Audio File Format.
-These files are uncompressed and lossless audio files.
-WAV audio format is the most appropriate format for TV, DVD, Radio, or any music player to get that uncompromised audio quality.
+These files are uncompressed and provide lossless audio.
+WAV audio format is the most appropriate for TV, DVD, Radio, or any music player to get that uncompromised audio quality.

 Amidst the transforming technology, there are several recording techniques adopted by musicians.
 Most people record with the help of mixers and a small acoustic room termed a studio.
-So if you are recording in your studio or just listening to music for a gig, go for the WAV format music file instead of lossy MP3 or WMA.
-This file format is preferred by most of the technicians during studio recording and DJs as well.
-In case you have lost some important recordings and want to retrieve them, you can recover them easily.
+So, if you are recording in your studio or listening to music for a gig, go for the WAV format music file instead of lossy MP3 or WMA.
+Most technicians and DJs prefer this file format during studio recording.
+If you have lost some important recordings and want to retrieve them, you can recover them easily.

 Why is WAV the best format for music?

-As explained earlier, WAV uses lossless sound quality, and therefore, WAV files have a very high sample rate and bit depth.
-This allows them to include all the frequencies that can be heard by the human ear.
-The upper limit of the WAV file is up to 22KHz which, a few people who have trained ears can detect.
-This can be natural with many people listening to frequencies around 22KHz.
+As explained earlier, WAV uses lossless sound quality, so WAV files have a very high sample rate and bit depth.
+This allows them to include all the frequencies the human ear can hear.
+The upper limit of the WAV file is up to 22KHz, which a few people with trained ears can detect.
+This can be natural, with many people listening to frequencies around 22KHz.

-This file format is standard for audio in PCs.
-It stores the data in a chunk like riffs and is coded with PCM or Pulse Code Modulation.
+This file format is standard for audio on PCs.
+It stores the data in chunks, like RIFFs, and codes it with PCM (Pulse Code Modulation).
 The PCM technique samples analog sound waves at regular intervals.
-These WAVE files are bulky in nature and any minute mistakes while saving, copying, or using a bad WAV player can cause deletion or loss of the file.
-If it happens then, recovering deleted WAV file can be a task for you.
-To avoid damage to WAV files, always keep cautious while dealing with them.
+These WAVE files are bulky, and any minute mistakes while saving, copying, or using a bad WAV player can cause deletion or loss of the file.
+If it happens, recovering deleted WAV files can be a task.
+Always be cautious while dealing with WAV files to avoid damage.

 MP3 stands for MPEG Audio Layer 3.

-This file format is famous and known as MP3 file format with an extension of .mp3.
-The MP3 is one of the most used music file formats in the world over the internet.
-These files can be loaded rapidly because of their small file sizes.
+This file format is famous and known as the MP3 file format with an extension of .mp3.
+MP3 is one of the most used music file formats on the Internet.
+Because of their small file sizes, MP3 files can be loaded rapidly.
 It is one of those file formats that is widely used because it is compatible with various devices and platforms.

 Advantages of MP3 File Formats:

-• MP3 files are of small size.
-They can be easily shared over the Internet, and big music libraries stored on computers or music clouds.
+• MP3 files are small.
+They can be easily shared over the Internet, and big music libraries are stored on computers or music clouds.

 • The overall sound quality is average and is satisfactory for most average listeners.
-Using poor headphones or built-in phone speakers, you're likely to hear no difference at all.
+You’re likely to hear no difference using poor headphones or built-in phone speakers.

 Why are WAV files better than MP3?

-There are some aspects of a .mp3 file that makes it lag behind WAV or WMA.
+There are some aspects of a .mp3 file that make it lag behind WAV or WMA.

-MP3 is a compressed music file format.
-MP3 file format that uses the lossy algorithm which deletes the less audible music content to reduce the size of the file.
-This type of file contains compressed sound data which is one of the basic reasons for it not being the best.
-It gives an average quality sound with a loss of frequency, thus compromising on the music quality.
+MP3 is a compressed music file format that uses the lossy algorithm to delete the less audible music content to reduce the size of the file.
+This type of file contains compressed sound data, which is one of the basic reasons for its not being the best.
+It gives an average-quality sound with a loss of frequency, thus compromising the music quality.

-The basic reason behind the MP3 file format is to cut off the access data in terms of frequency.
+The basic reason behind the MP3 file format is to cut off the access data in frequency.
 The access data would be a frequency that is a little beyond the hearing range of human ears.
-To do this, the files are compressed and the quality of sound declines.
-A normal human can perceive up to 20KHz but the general limit is believed to be 18KHz and so is the MP3 file format.
+To do this, the files are compressed, and the quality of sound declines.
+A normal human can perceive up to 20KHz, but the general limit is believed to be 18KHz, and so is the MP3 file format.

 What is WMA used for?